 There are a lot of romantic places in Ireland.
 From towering cliffs to romantic trails and breath-taking views to silent lakes; Ireland is definitely, one of the top spots in the world when it comes to romance.
-If you are one who adores the excitement and adventures of love, you’re sure to adore the excitement and adventures of Ireland.
+If you are one who adores the excitement and adventures of love, you’re sure to adore the excitement and adventures on the Emerald Isle.

 Here are our top 5 most romantic places in Ireland: